Ihr Hochbeet richtig befüllen

 Why is filling the raised bed correctly important?
 Learn step by step how to fill your raised bed correctly.

 Creating a raised bed: where, when, how?
-Reading Season 2023: Fill your raised bed correctly 7 minutes Next Water raised beds
+Reading Filling your raised bed correctly 7 minutes Next Water raised beds

 A raised bed is filled in layers.
-The natural rotting processes inside the Raised beds provide the plants with nutrients and sufficient warmth - even during the cold season.
-Start the 2023 season with our guide.
+The natural rotting processes inside the raised bed provide the plants with nutrients and sufficient warmth – even during the cold season.
+Start the season with our guide.

 Why is correct filling so important?

-Soil temperature and nutrient content inside the Raised beds directly depend on the fact that the composition of the soil corresponds to the natural conditions of rotting of plant parts.
-The correct filling plays an important role in effectively using the full potential of a raised bed.
-That means:
+Soil temperature and nutrient content inside the raised bed depend directly on the composition of the soil corresponding to the natural conditions of the decomposition of plant parts.
+The correct filling therefore plays an important role in being able to effectively use the full potential of a raised bed.
+This means:

 • Increased nutrient content